 Demon Castle Special: I'm Kid Dracula

 In a mirror of our world (or maybe our world entirely and we just never realized it), there was a very bad man.
 He was the baddest in all the land, the darkest, the evilest, the nastiest person to ever stride the Earth.
 He was Dracula, Dark Prince of Romania... and he had a son.
 This child took after his father, being vampiric in nature, powerful in magics, and with a nasty little evil streak in him.
 As they say, like father like son and that certainly applied to Dracula and Kid Drac.

 After the grueling fight, Kid Dracula emerged victorious.
-He was proclaimed as the biggest bad in the land, and could go back home to earn his father praise and respect (if the elder vampire would ever wake up).
+He was proclaimed as the biggest bad in the land and could go back home to earn his father praise and respect (if the elder vampire would ever wake up).
 Galamoth, meanwhile, went away to lick his wounds and find a new way to potentially steal Dracula's lands out from under the slumbering vampire.

 The biggest contribution this game had to the greater Castlevania series was Galamoth, the evil Lizard King/Egyptian God.
-Sighted here (and in the next game in this sub-series, the simply titled Kid Dracula), Galamoth would go on to cameo (as a boss) in Symphony of the Night, and then have his soul appear as a collectible in Aria of Sorrow.
+Sighted here (and in the next game in this sub-series, the simply titled Kid Dracula), Galamoth would go on to cameo (as a boss) in Castlevania: Symphony of the Night and then have his soul appear as a (key) collectible in Castlevania: Aria of Sorrow.

-Galamoth takes a bigger role, though, in the last (chronological) game in the series, Castlevania Judgment.
-There, in the distant future (12000 AD), Galamoth sends his minion, the Time Reaper, to attempt to remake the universe and all of time so that Galamoth is the undisputed king of everything (instead of, presumably, Dracula).
+Galamoth takes a bigger role, though, in the last (chronological) game in the series, Castlevania Judgment (set in 12000 AD.
+There, in this distant future, Galamoth sends his minion, the Time Reaper (another form of Death), to attempt to remake the universe and all of time so that Galamoth is the undisputed king of everything (while Dracula is wiped from the timeline).

 Meanwhile, these two Kid Dracula games weren't the only times the Kid Dracula character was featured.
 He was a playable character in both Gokujo Parodius! and Jikkyo Oshaberi Parodius, two parody space-shooters from Konami.
 The company also featured cameo appearances of Kid Dracula in Legend of the Mystical Ninja as a collectible item and New International Track & Field as a celebration float.
-He's also appeared in a number of pachinko games that the company has produced over time.
+He's also appeared in a number of pachinko games that the company has produced over the years.
 As with the main Kid Dracula titles, none of these games are officially in Castlevania continuity but they are interesting for anyone with a passing interest in the series.